hyperledger/fabric-gateway/java/README.md

 # Hyperledger Fabric Gateway Client API for Java

 The Fabric Gateway client API allows applications to interact with a Hyperledger Fabric blockchain network.
-It provides a simple API to submit transactions to a ledger or query the contents of a ledger with minimal code.
+It implements the Fabric programming model, providing a simple API to submit transactions to a ledger or query the contents of a ledger with minimal code.

-The Gateway client API implements the Fabric programming model as described in the [Developing Applications](https://hyperledger-fabric.readthedocs.io/en/latest/developapps/developing_applications.html) chapter of the Fabric documentation.

 ## How to use